YuvalAnteby/Arkanoid/README.md

 ## Technologies Used
 * Java: Core programming language, used version 17.
 * biuoop library: Provided by Bar-Ilan's course staff for handling GUI components and sensors.
-* GSON: Used for reading and writing JSON files.
+* GSON: For reading and writing JSON files used in the high score management code.
-* Javax Sound API: for handling the game's sound effects.
+* Javax Sound API: Used for handling the game's sound effects.

 ## Installation and Setup